auralangco/aura/README.md

 - `Type : identifier` associated access (access a associated member in a type)
 - `...expression` spread operator
 - `input -> output` function operator.
 Used in the function type notation and closure creation
-- `pattern => expression` branch operator.
+- `capture => expression` branch operator.
 Used in the branch type notation and branch maps creation.
-- `value |> function` pipe-forward applies the lhs value as argument to the rhs function
+- `expression |> expression` pipe-forward applies the lhs value as argument to the rhs function
-- `value $> Type` type cast operator
+- `expression $> Type` type cast operator
-- `value $$ Type` type assertion operator
+- `expression $$ Type` type assertion operator
 - `pattern ~ guard` guard operator.
 Used to separate the pattern capture and the guard in a pattern
 - `expression ??` hard-unwrap operator.
 Gets the value wrapped or crashes otherwise
-- `expression ?= default` unwrap-or-default operator if the value can't be unwrapped returns `default`
+- `expression ?= expression` unwrap-or-default operator if the lhs value can't be unwrapped returns rhs
-- `expression ?. field` safe field access operator
+- `expression ?. identifier` safe field access operator
-- `expression ?> function` safe piping operator
+- `expression ?> expression` safe piping operator